Overview

 Whilst not officially part of the spa, Atelier on the ground floor is worthy of note - a stunning space for beauty treatments, make-up, blow dries and perfume testing.
 We loved the bold use of blue on the ceiling, the open fireplace and the huge windows affording London views.

-My therapist, Cassie, met me in the relaxation room and led me to one of the Royal Spa Suites, a colossal space with a roll top bath behind wooden sliding doors and an incredible hand-made 3D nature scene on the ceiling above the bed.
+Our therapists, Cassie and Aneta, led us to one of the Royal Spa Suites, a colossal space with a roll top bath behind wooden sliding doors and an incredible hand-made 3D nature scene on the ceiling above the bed.

-Guerlain Spa at Raffles London offers a range of high tech, anti-ageing facials (microdermabrasion, LED); and massages (four-handed, deep muscular), as well as tailor-made treatments, perfume testing, make-up (lessons, bridal), cuts and blow dries, beauty treatments and metabolic analysis.
+Guerlain Spa at Raffles London offers a range of high tech, anti-ageing facials (microdermabrasion, LED); and massages (four-handed, deep muscular), as well as tailor-made treatments, perfume testing, make-up, cuts and blow dries, beauty treatments and metabolic analysis.

 Spa guests will need to dress and head to the ground floor to enjoy lunch at Pillar Kitchen, a healthy all-day dining concept serving juices, smoothies, coffees and light bites.

-For dinner we ate at Saison, a Mediterranean restaurant under a restored Edwardian glass ceiling, surrounded by plants and natural light.
-The chef uses UK-based seasonal ingredients to create dishes such as oysters, winter salads, West Country Lamb, Hereford Beef Fillet and Catch of the Day.
+For dinner we ate at Saison, a Mediterranean restaurant under a restored Edwardian glass ceiling surrounded by plants and natural light.
+The chef uses UK-based seasonal ingredients to create dishes such as oysters, salads, West Country Lamb, Hereford Beef Fillet and Catch of the Day.

 We loved